QTNAandPie/NextJS-Auth/README.md

 <h1>Next.JS Social Page (In develop)</h1>

-This is the Next.JS Social Page that allow you to posting and sharing the good time By using Next.JS, TailwindCSS, Shadcn(React Components FrameWork) make the page something beautiful
+- This is the Next.JS Social Page that allow you to posting and sharing the good time
+- By using Next.JS, TailwindCSS, Shadcn(React Components FrameWork) make the page something beautiful

 > [!IMPORTANT]\
 > In the future, this repositoy will be the privacy and no longer to show all the source code expect is on archiver

+> [!WARNING]\
+> We make the social page for idea and when the database full is no longer to operate and will be on archiver

 <h2>The project to ahead</h2>